 Qualcomm is to stop selling Eudora, the venerable email client, and is hand over development to the Mozilla Foundation.

-In future, Eudora will be free and open source - while "retaining Eudora's uniquely rich feature set and productivity enhancements".
-And it will share the same cross-platform code base as the Thunderbird, Mozilla's open-source email program.
+In future, Eudora will share the same cross-platform code base as the Thunderbird, Mozilla's open-source email program, while "retaining Eudora's uniquely rich feature set and productivity enhancements".
 Hopefully, this will mean improvements to Thunderbird, as well as greater stability for Eudora.

 Quallcomm today also announced the final editions of Eudora for Windows and Mac in its current form.
 The "open source" version is expected in the first half of next year.